 Crossfit gyms, athletic clubs, fitness studios and health clubs have many priorities to maintain while operating and taking care of their members.
 One of the highest priorities should always be to provide members with clean gym floors in order to prevent the spread of disease and bacteria.
-When you clean gym floors with a disinfectant designed specifically for human-use facilities and approved by the EPA, you’re helping bust bacteria and provide a healthy environment for your members.
+When you clean gym floors with a disinfectant designed specifically for human-use facilities, you’re helping bust bacteria and provide a healthy environment for your members.

 Bacteria and Diseases Associated with Gyms